Russian Superleague

 The Russian Superleague (Чемпионат России Суперлига, Russian Championship Superleague), commonly abbreviated as RSL, was the highest division of the main professional ice hockey league in Russia.
 It was considered the second-best league in the world, after the National Hockey League (NHL) of North America.
 It was a part of the Russian Pro Hockey League which was composed of three divisions — the Superleague, Major League (Vysshaya Liga), and First League (Pervaya Liga).

-The league was rebranded after the 2007/2008 season as the KHL.
+The league was rebranded after the 2007–08 season as the Kontinental Hockey League (KHL).
 The KHL absorbed all 20 teams from the previous RSL season, for a total of 24 for its inaugural campaign.

 History

 The origins of the Superleague are in the old Soviet League, which was founded in 1946.
 The Soviet era was dominated by the Red Army-affiliated CSKA Moscow, who won 32 of the 46 championships.
 The league lasted until 1992 due to the Soviet Union's collapse.
 After its transformation into the International Hockey League, the league was rechristened the Russian Hockey League in 1996.
 From 1996 to 1999, league membership was Russian-only.
 In 1999, membership was open and the league went international, and was renamed the Russian Superleague.
 Journalist Vsevolod Kukushkin acted as a press secretary for the league.